 Professor, Political Science

 Dr. Francesca Scala’s research focuses on Canadian and comparative public policy, with an emphasis on gender and public governance, reproductive politics, work-care reconciliation policy, and assisted reproduction.
 Her research also explores issues related to policy deliberations in the life sciences and the role of experts and citizens in policy-making.
-She has authored and co-authored articles published in several journals and edited volumes, including the Canadian Journal of Political Science, Policy Sciences, Policy and Society, and Gender, Work and Organization.
+She has authored and co-authored articles published in several journals and edited volumes, including the Canadian Journal of Political Science, Policy Sciences, Politics & Gender, Policy and Society, and Gender, Work and Organization.
 Her book, Delivering Policy: The Contested Politics of Assisted Reproductive Technologies in Canada (UBC Press) was published in February 2019.
 In 2018, she received the Faculty of Arts and Science Dean's Award for Excellence in Academic Service.
 She is currently serving as Associate Dean of Graduate Studies at the Faculty of Arts and Science.

 Current Research Projects

 In 2016, Dr. Scala was awarded a SSHRC Insight Development Grant to study the gendered dimensions of work-care reconciliation programs in Canada and a research project on menstrual equity activism, politics and policy.
 She is also collaborating with Dr. Stephanie Paterson on a SSHRC-funded research project investigating Gender-Based Analysis in Canada.